Theory of forms: Participation

-One difficulty lies in the conceptualization of the "participation" of an object in a form (or Form).
-The young Socrates conceives of his solution to the problem of the universals in another metaphor:
+An immediate difficulty, and perhaps one of the most fundamental, arises when one attempts to conceptualize just how exactly it is that an object "participates" in a form (or Form).
+The young Socrates explains his solution to the problem via a metaphor:

 Nay, but the idea may be like the day which is one and the same in many places at once, and yet continuous with itself; in this way each idea may be one and the same in all at the same time.